josephhaaga/dotfiles/README.md

 - update .zshrc
 - scripts (e.g. journal, tomorrow, notes) are on path, or aliased
 - figure out the .oh-my-zsh submodule, and find a better location for josephhaaga.zsh-theme
+- profile and speed up new window/tab creation

 ## Tutorials